Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 This post will show how to fix the Core Web Vitals Assessment Failed in WordPress sites.
 Our guide has a proven framework to improve Core Web Vitals in WordPress.

 Since its launch, I have been optimizing for Core Web Vitals, and all our sites passed the Core Web Vitals assessment test.
-Here are some of our sample works:
+Here are some of our sample works from Google Search console user experience data:

 Quick Summary: